ronaldoussoren/py2app/doc/setuptools.rst

    * - ``--extension``
      - extensionn
-     - file extension, includding the dot
+     - file extension, including the dot
      - The extension to use of the output, defaults to ".app" for applications and ".plugin" for plugins.
 Commonly only used for plugins.